 Walk at a shopping mall, climb the stairs in your house or at work, try an exercise video, or do an exercise workout from YouTube.
 You don’t need to be outside to exercise.
 There’s plenty that you can do inside or in your own home.

 I don’t feel safe walking or running in my neighborhood.

 Find a friend or family member to get active with.
 Try group walks, walks during the daytime, or walks in a mall.
 Find other places in your community that you can exercise such as community centers or nearby parks.
 Or try working out at home.

 I’m too tired.

 Remind yourself that exercise will give you more energy.
 Plan a short 10 minute walk.
 Once you get started, it will probably be easy to keep going.
-Turn on some upbeat music to get you going.
+Turn on some upbeat music or an interesting podcast to get you going.
 Get a friend or family member to be active with you.
 Find a time during the day when you feel most energized.
 If you are too tired in the morning or evening, try exercising during your lunch break.

 I don’t want to join a gym.

 You don’t need to.
 Many exercises can be done at your own house.
 You don’t need gym equipment to go for a jog or do crunches.
 Taking the stairs or vacuuming your house counts as exercise too.

 It doesn’t have to be.
 Exercise with a friend so that you have someone to keep you company.
 Find an activity that you enjoy to do like dancing or bike riding.
 Join a hustle class.
 Mix up your exercise routine so you don’t get tired of doing the same thing every day.
 Try listening to music while you work out.
 It can help get you going.

 I like the way my body looks, I don’t need to exercise.